 ‘Everyone is friendly and efficient.
 They respond clearly to questions and provide appropriate advice with follow-up as needed.’

 Harrogate International Festivals

-John Strutt Centre for Parrot Conservation, John Strutt Memorial Foundation, John Strutt Conservation Foundation, John Strutt Charity
+John Strutt Centre for Parrot Conservation, John Strutt Memorial Foundation, John Strutt Conservation Foundation, The John Strutt Charity

 The Premier League Charitable Fund

-War Memorials Trust
+War Memorial Trust